Eventbrite-DBMS/EventBrite/README.md

 1. File named dataset.sql contains the complete script for your database.( Includes : all CREATE AND INSERT Queries for all the tables of the database.
 2. File named queries.txt includes the queries for all the
 3. Folder named outputs contain all the outputs of the queries that are mentioned in the above file named  queries.txt.
-4. File named ER DIAGRAM.png contains the Entity Relationship Diagram  for the above  EventBrite database.
+4. File named ER DIAGRAM.png contains the Entity Relationship Diagram  for the above  EventBrite database. ( For drawing schema use online tools like SQLDBM , dbdiagram.io etc)

 # Various Questions to retrive data  from the above database ::